dankinsoid/UIKitViews/README.md

 > If you know the height or width of your view, it’s more reliable to set it using the SwiftUI `frame` modifier instead of `uiKitViewFixedSize`.

 > [!WARNING]
-> The behavior of these methods may slightly differ between iOS 16+ and previous versions, it's recommended to test on different iOS versions.\
+> The behavior of these methods may differ slightly between iOS 16+ and previous versions.
+It's recommended to test on different iOS versions.\
-If you notice some undesirable differences, you can use the `uiKitViewUseWrapper(.always)` method to fix it.
+If you notice any undesirable differences, you can use the `uiKitViewUseWrapper(.always)` method to fix it.

 ### uiKitViewContentMode(_:)